The Japanese have been dealing with used tea leaves for so long that they even have a name: chagara (茶殻).

 Drying in a microwave

-drying tea leaves in microwave this is the fastest method and the one I always use.
+drying tea leaves in the microwave is the fastest method I always use.

-First, put a paper towel on top of a plate, then spread the tea leaves as evenly as possible.
+First, put a paper towel on a plate, then spread the tea leaves as evenly as possible.

-In the picture, I used a small amount of steeped tea leaves (about a third of leftover leaves for a cup of sencha, I ate the rest 🙂 ) but you can use much more.
+I used a small amount of steeped tea leaves (about a third of leftover leaves for a cup of sencha, I ate the rest 🙂 ), but you can use much more.

-Place another paper towel on top of the leaves and put the plate inside your microwave.
-The paper towels will absorb the moisture that’s evaporated from the tea leaves.
+Place another paper towel on the leaves and put the plate inside your microwave.
+The paper towels will absorb the moisture evaporated from the tea leaves.

-If you overdo it you’ll burn the leaves so be careful.
+You’ll burn the leaves if you overdo it, so be careful.

 You’ll find that the required time changes depending on the power of your microwave and the number of tea leaves.

 The dry leaves will crumble easily, but that’s ok.
-You can also store your dried leaves in a container if you won’t be using them the same day.
+You can also store your dried leaves in a container if you don’t use them the same day.